What is Invoice Finance?

 The Service Fee

-This is an administrative monthly fee applied by the factoring company for their services.
-As they become responsible for following up and collecting the outstanding debts, the service fee will reflect that.
+The factoring company applies this administrative monthly fee for their services.
+The service fee will reflect that as they become responsible for following up and collecting the outstanding debts.

 Service fees for factoring are based on your business turnover and are generally between 0.75% and 2.5% of that figure.